-Parking is available in the Moran Parking Center.
+Parking is available in the Moran Parking Center and various other student parking lots across cam-pus.
 Although the Moran Parking Center offers a daily parking rate for the community and visitors, it is recommended that students purchase a parking pass at the UST Police Department.